 Day-to-day life was already stressful before the pandemic.
 However, new challenges during COVID-19 have taken a heavy toll on mental health and overall well-being for many people.

 The pandemic has challenged us with severe lifestyle changes, interrupting our routines.
-In addition to everyday struggles, people now worry about getting sick, losing their job, going through financial hardship, and losing social connections.
+In addition to everyday struggles, people now worry about getting sick or losing their job They also worry about going through financial hardship, and losing social connections.

-Speaking about the mental health impact of COVID-19, mental health experts predict an increase in the following mental illnesses in the near future:
+Speaking about the mental health impact of COVID-19, mental health experts predict an increase in the following mental illnesses shortly:

 Anxiety and Depression

 From remote working and virtual homeschooling to coping with sickness and death due to the virus, COVID-19 challenges have contributed to increased mental health concerns, triggering mental health conditions, or aggravating existing ones in millions of people worldwide.

 A rise in anxiety and depression symptoms is expected in a crisis like this.
 When we feel threatened, the amygdala in our brain activates the cognitive-emotional-physiological reaction known as the “flight or fight” response to help us adapt to stress.

 Therefore, it is natural to experience anxiety in a crisis.
 However, excessive or continuous worry and fear can destabilize your resilience, harming your health and quality of life.

 Mental health professionals are concerned that the incidence of anxiety, depression, and self-harming behaviors will increase significantly in the pandemic’s aftermath.